codehiro0517/codehiro0517/README.md

 <p align="left">
 - 👩‍💻 I’m @codehiro0517, a seasoned full-stack developer.<br>
-- 💖 I have extensive experience in Python.<br>
+- 💖 I have extensive experience in Python and Javascript.<br>
 - 👀 I’m interested in e-commerce and startup industry.<br>
 - 🌱 I’m currently trying to enhance my knowledge base on Blockchain.<br>
 - 📫 How to reach me codenerd.pj0517@gmail.com